Programming language theory: Sub-disciplines and related fields

-There are several fields of study which either lie within programming language theory, or which have a profound influence on it; many of these have considerable overlap.
+There are several fields of study that either lie within programming language theory, or which have a profound influence on it; many of these have considerable overlap.
 In addition, PLT makes use of many other branches of mathematics, including computability theory, category theory, and set theory.

 Formal semantics

 Formal semantics is the formal specification of the behaviour of computer programs and programming languages.
 Three common approaches to describe the semantics or "meaning" of a computer program are denotational semantics, operational semantics and axiomatic semantics.

 Type theory

 Type theory is the study of type systems; which are "a tractable syntactic method for proving the absence of certain program behaviors by classifying phrases according to the kinds of values they compute".
 Many programming languages are distinguished by the characteristics of their type systems.

 Program analysis and transformation

 Program analysis is the general problem of examining a program and determining key characteristics (such as the absence of classes of program errors).
 Program transformation is the process of transforming a program in one form (language) to another form.